quencs/baml/beps/docs/proposals/BEP-007-formatter/README.md

 ## Suggested Implementation

 ### Approach
-BAML will use an **AST-based formatter** that will eventually have **variable line length limits** per construct type, inspired by rustfmt.
+BAML will use a **CST-based formatter** approach, that will process in a similar way to an AST-based formatter, but with the added advantage of parsed tokens for spans that are missing in the AST.
+It will eventually have **variable line length limits** per construct type, inspired by rustfmt.

-**Why AST-based:**
+**Why CST-based:**
 - **Fine-grained control**: Different constructs (client blocks, function signatures, prompts) have different optimal formatting
 - **Syntax upgrades**: Like Go's `-s` flag, we can automatically migrate deprecated syntax (e.g., old type syntax → new, unquoted strings → quoted strings)
-- **Semantic awareness**: Can leverage construct meaning for better decisions (e.g., treat retry policies differently from classes)
-- **Comment handling**: BAML's AST nodes are newtype wrappers around CST nodes, making comment collection straightforward—comments remain attached to their CST nodes and can be extracted during formatting
 - **BAML-specific constructs**: Custom logic for unique features (prompt templates, client configurations, test blocks)

-**Variable line lengths (future feature):**
+**Proposed Variable line length values:**
 - Global: 120 columns
 - Function signatures: 100 columns (encourages readable parameter lists)
 - Prompt templates: Unlimited (breaking templates is problematic)
 - Client/retry policy blocks: 80 columns (keeps config concise)

 **Syntax migrations** (via `--fix` or `-s` flag):
-- Normalize deprecated type syntax
+- Normalize legacy type syntax
-- Update old attribute forms to current standard
 - Simplify redundant constructs
-- Fix common patterns from older BAML versions
+- Convert unidiomatic constructs to idiomatic ones

 This trades implementation simplicity for better output quality and forward compatibility.
 BAML's syntax is simpler than Rust's, keeping maintenance reasonable.